ccweerasinghe1994/Node.-js---Springer-Sebastian/Docs/1 Basic Principles/readme.md

 Dahl still wasn’t fully satisfied with this solution and was looking for other options.
 ### 1.1.2 Birth of Node.js
+Dahl then found the solution he was finally satisfied with— JavaScript.
+He realized that this scripting language could meet all his requirements.
+JavaScript had already been established on the web for years, so there were powerful engines and a large number of developers.
+In January 2009, he began working on his implementation for server-side JavaScript, which can be regarded as the birth of Node.js.
+Another reason for implementing the solution in JavaScript, according to Dahl, was the fact that the developers of JavaScript didn’t envision this area of use.
+At that time, no native web server existed in JavaScript, it couldn’t handle files in a file system, and there was no implementation of sockets to communicate with other applications or systems.
+All these points spoke in favor of JavaScript as the basis for a platform for interactive web applications because no determinations had yet been made in this area, and, consequently, no mistakes had yet been made either.
+The architecture of JavaScript also argued for such an implementation.
+The approach of top-level functions (i.e., functions that aren’t linked to any object, are freely available, and can be assigned to variables) offers a high degree of flexibility in development and enables functional approaches to solutions.

+Thus, Dahl selected other libraries in addition to the JavaScript engine, which is responsible for interpreting the JavaScript source code, and put them together in one platform.

+In September 2009, Isaac Schlueter started working on a package manager for Node.js, the Node Package Manager (npm).

 ### 1.1.3 Breakthrough of Node.js
 ### 1.1.4 Node.js Conquers Windows
 ### 1.1.5 io.js: The Fork of Node.js